umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Content-Transfer/index.md

 ### Umbraco Forms

-Media items are transferred the same way as content and media:
+Forms are transferred the same way as content and media:

 1. In the Forms section *Right-click* the items you want to transfer and choose **Queue for transfer**
   * or *right-click* the top of the Forms section to transfer all your Forms at once.